ipoom-jeong/gaudi-lab/index.md

 GAUDI Lab is dedicated to exploring multi-directional innovations in computer architectures and systems through cutting-edge research and worldwide collaboration.

-**Join us:** We are looking for passionate and self-driven Postdoctoral researchers, Ph.D. candidates, and M.S. students to join our dynamic research team.
+**Join us:** We are looking for **enthusiastic** and **highly self-motivated** Postdoctoral researchers, Ph.D. candidates, and M.S. students to join our dynamic research team.
 Multiple scholarships are available for qualified applicants.
-Prospective students are strongly encouraged to contact us at least six months before admission and are expected to complete an internship before enrollment.
+Prospective students are strongly encouraged to contact us at least **six months before admission** and are expected to complete an internship before enrollment.
 If you're interested in becoming part of our lab, please reach out at [_ipoom@yonsei.ac.kr_](mailto:ipoom@yonsei.ac.kr).

 {% include section.html %}